Tax Essentials for Sole Proprietors: Understanding Your Tax Obligations

 how-sole-proprietor-landlords-are-taxed

-sole proprietorship is a business that is operated by an individual owner.
-In short, a sole proprietor draws no distinction between the small business owner (you, the landlord) and the business entity (your rentals) for tax purposes, so you will pay your business taxes through your own personal taxes.
-Here are a couple of other reasons sole proprietorships are unique:
+sole proprietorship is a business that an individual owner operates.
+In short, a sole proprietor does not distinguish between the small-business owner (you, the landlord) and the business entity (your rentals) for tax purposes, so you will pay your business taxes through your own personal taxes.
+Sole proprietorships have a few unique aspects:

 • It’s the default business structure for any business.

 Looking to make tax season easier with accounting software built just for landlords?
-Learn more about our integrated accounting tool, accessible directly in your TurboTenant account.
+Learn more about our integrated accounting tool, which is accessible directly in your TurboTenant account.

 Sole Proprietorship Taxes Defined

-As a sole proprietor landlord, it’s important to know which sole proprietorship taxes you’ll pay and how they might affect your rental business.
+As a sole proprietor landlord, it’s important to know which taxes you’ll pay and how they might affect your rental business.
 Each type of tax has its own requirements for reporting and payment.
-The types of taxes are as follows:
+Basic rental property businesses pay these taxes:

-• State tax.
-If your state assesses state income tax, landlords will carry income numbers from their federal forms over to state forms to determine how much income tax is due.
+• State tax: If your state assesses state income tax, landlords will carry income numbers from their federal forms over to state forms to determine how much state income tax is due.

-• Federal and state-estimated taxes.
-Income tax and self-employment tax would normally be withheld from your paycheck by your employer, but as a sole proprietor landlord, you’ll determine your tax liability yourself.
+• Federal and state estimated taxes: Your employer would normally withhold your income tax from your paycheck, but as a sole proprietor landlord, you’ll determine your tax liability yourself.
 When you pay estimated taxes, you’re actually paying money ahead toward what you think you’ll owe for your small business.
 The IRS requires that these taxes be paid throughout the year, not just at tax time in April.
-Federal and state-estimated taxes are due in January, April, June and September, typically on the 15th of the month.
-These taxes can be filed with Form 1040 ES.
+Federal and state estimated taxes are due in January, April, June, and September, typically on the 15th of the month.
+These taxes can be filed with Form 1040-ES.
 Use this guide to help you calculate your estimated tax payments.

 How Sole Proprietor Landlords Pay Income Tax

-The main difference between reporting income from your sole proprietorship and reporting earnings from a job as an individual is that you must fill out two forms to successfully pay federal income tax for the year.
+The main difference between reporting income from your sole proprietorship rental business and reporting earnings from a job as an individual is that you must fill out two forms to pay federal income tax for the year successfully.

 First, sole proprietors must fill out Form 1040, which is the standard individual tax return.
 This form reports personal income.
-But to report business income, landlords or sole proprietors will fill out an additional form known as Schedule C – which reports business profits and losses.
+But to report business income, sole proprietor landlords will fill out an additional form, and which form you need depends on whether you’re reporting passive or active income.

-To complete the Schedule C form, calculate the taxable income of the rental business, including all income and business expenses.
+To complete Schedule C, calculate the taxable income of the rental business, including all income and business expenses.
 The outcome of this calculation (income minus expenses) is known as the net income (the amount of taxable business income).

-Sole proprietor landlords’ tax bracket and the amount of federal income tax owed will be based on your combined income from both forms – Form 1040 and Schedule C.
+Your tax bracket and the amount of federal income tax owed will be based on your combined income from both Form 1040 and Schedule C.

-There’s no need to beat around the proverbial bush – tax deductions are every small business’s favorite part of doing taxes.
+There’s no need to beat around the proverbial bush — tax deductions are every small-business owner’s favorite part of doing taxes.
 Thankfully, there are several major deductions sole proprietor landlords can write off that will help reduce net business income, and thus, taxable income, which could equate to owing less in taxes.
-So when you’re filling out your tax forms keep these deductions top of mind:
+So when you’re filling out your tax forms, keep these deductions top of mind:

 We recommend always speaking to a tax professional for advice about your specific tax situation.